tankywoo/simiki.org/content/docs/deploy.md

 	$ fab deploy

+---

-Below procedures are the origin method, and more trouble.
+Below procedures are the origin (maybe deprecated later) method, and more trouble.
+No need to continue reading.

 More details are give in [Github Pages Documentation](https://help.github.com/articles/user-organization-and-project-pages/)

 ### User Pages ###